skepickle/roll20-api-scripts/skepickleCharacterSuite/README.md

   * fill-macros
     _Note: Operates on any number of selected tokens on the map._
     This function fills in a character sheet's spell macros if the macro attribute is empty, or contains only '-','fill', or 'empty'.
+  * use-power <_rowID_> <_points_>
+    _Note: Operates on any number of selected tokens on the map._
+    This function will decrement the character's remaining power points.
+  * use-spell <_rowID_>
+    _Note: Operates on any number of selected tokens on the map._
+    This function will increment the spell's used field.
 * **text-marker**
     This function is used to control text markers on tokens.
 These text markers can represent conditions, or spell effects.
 Each marker can also be given a duration using units of rounds, minutes, hours, days, weeks, months, or years.
   * clear